bsebesta/portfolio-v2/content/projects/va-health/story.md

 From this, we decided to focus on a small list of features for the MVP.
 Along with the basic mechanic of refilling eligible prescriptions, we also wanted to allow veterans to list all their prescriptions (whether they could refill them or not) and track shipments.

-With these features decided on, we now needed to turn to the fifth thing to consider: stakeholder concerns.

 ---

 {{< smallHeader >}}Communicating Design{{< /smallHeader >}}
 {{< prominentText >}}Persuading client stakeholders regarding patient safety and best practices with voice interface design{{< /prominentText >}}

+Within the organization, we had several stakeholders who were extremely skeptical of the overall project.
+Would veterans care about this?
+Would this be safe for veterans to use?
+Would Amazon have access to sensitive healthcare data?
+Could other hack into the system and abuse it?
+Along with these concerns, many stakeholders had strong opinions on how feature-rich the device should be, opinions that frequently went against best practices for voice-first interface design.
-Early on, some stakeholders had the idea that veterans would request refills one-at-a-time, speaking aloud the prescription number of the pill bottle they wanted to refill.

-Frankly, we hypothesized that few veterans would want to be tethered to their prescription bottle.
+For example, early on, some stakeholders had the idea that veterans would request refills one-at-a-time, speaking aloud the prescription number of the pill bottle they wanted to refill.
+We hypothesized that few veterans would want to be tethered to their prescription bottle.
 After all, how is the voice app making a leap in accessibility if veterans have to read tiny print on a bottle to use the application?

 But early thinking about the API indicated we might have to do this, so I drew up storyboards to help our team align on the context.